toger5/Spectre-gtk/GSoC/GSoC.md

 ## Matrix as a file server

 To get to the point immediately: The idea of using matrix as a file server is very appealing.
 The matrix protocol checks all the boxes:
- - tree like structure with spaces
+ - Tree like structure with spaces (=> a folder structure)
- - rooms as folders
+ - Rooms as folders
  - Amazing per "folder"/room permission system thanks the the nature of users as room participants
  - As a plus: it is distributed